-In the present study we describe our real-world clinical experience with LUM-IVA treatment in a cohort of CF adults homozygous for the Phe508del mutation with severe lung disease.
-Although 31 adults were still on compassionate use LUM-IVA at the time of study assessment, only 24 had reached one year of LUM-IVA treatment and therefore were the focus of this report.
-Of the remaining nine patients who ceased LUM-IVA treatment, six (15%) had ceased because of adverse events / intolerance (five: airway reactivity, one: significant deterioration in liver function tests); whereas three (7.5%) ceased due to undergoing lung transplantation.
-The discontinuation rates for LUM-IVA in our cohort were therefore similar to, if not lower than, those quoted in the literature for patients with severe lung disease.
-Whilst the reasons for this cannot be conclusively identified, we believe that the model of care we established, including initiating LUM-IVA in the inpatient setting and regular outpatient review, maximised clinical stability, facilitated early identification and pre-emptive management of adverse effects and supported adherence to LUM-IVA.
+In the present study we describe our real-world clinical experience with LUM/IVA treatment in a cohort of CF adults homozygous for the Phe508del mutation with severe lung disease.
+Although 31 adults were still on compassionate use LUM/IVA at the time of study assessment, only 24 had reached 1 year of LUM/IVA treatment and therefore were the focus of this report.
+Of the remaining nine patients who ceased LUM/IVA treatment, six (15%) had ceased because of adverse events/intolerance (airway reactivity or significant deterioration in liver function tests), whereas three (7.5%) ceased due to undergoing lung transplantation.
+The discontinuation rates for LUM/IVA in our cohort were therefore similar to, if not lower than, those quoted in the literature for patients with severe lung disease [5, 6, 24-26].
+While the reasons for this cannot be conclusively identified, we believe that the model of care we established, including initiating LUM/IVA in the inpatient setting and regular outpatient review, maximised clinical stability, facilitated early identification and pre-emptive management of adverse effects, and supported adherence to LUM/IVA.

-In our cohort of 24 patients who received LUM-IVA treatment for one year we report health stabilisation with significant improvements in CF-related clinical measures (frequency and severity of exacerbations in pulmonary sepsis requiring hospitalisation and IV antibiotic treatment, relative stabilisation in pulmonary function decline), significant improvements in weight and fat mass; and a reduction in the prevalence of severe underweight.
-These results both confirm and extend the findings from previous studies involving patients mild-moderate lung disease as well as those with severe lung disease.
-Moreover, the overall reduction in pulmonary exacerbation rate post LUM-IVA in our cohort of severe lung disease patients (ppFEV1 <40%) and the improvement in average rate of decline in ppFEV1 at an individual level, were not dissimilar to those found in larger studies of patients with ppFEV1 >40%.
+In our cohort of 24 patients who received LUM/IVA treatment for 1 year we report health stabilisation with significant improvements in CF-related clinical measures (frequency and severity of exacerbations in pulmonary sepsis requiring hospitalisation and IVAB treatment, and relative stabilisation in pulmonary function decline), significant improvements in weight and fat mass, and a reduction in the prevalence of severe underweight.
+These results both confirm and extend the findings from previous studies involving patients mild-to-moderate lung disease [1, 2, 4, 26] as well as those with severe lung disease [5, 6, 25].
+Moreover, the overall reduction in pulmonary exacerbation rate post-LUM/IVA in our cohort of severe lung disease patients (FEV1 % pred <40%) and the improvement in average rate of decline in FEV1 % pred at an individual level were not dissimilar to those found in larger studies of patients with FEV1 % pred >40% [1, 2].